alpha-unito/streamflow/docs/source/ext/connector.rst

 The ``undeploy`` method destroys the remote execution environment, potentially cleaning up all the temporary resources instantiated during the workflow execution (e.g., intermediate results).
 If a ``deployment`` object is marked as ``external``, the ``undeploy`` method should not destroy it but just close all the connections opened by the ``deploy`` method.

 The ``get_available_locations`` method is used in the scheduling phase to obtain the locations available for job execution, identified by their unique name (see :ref:`here <Scheduling>`).
 The method receives some optional input parameters to filter valid locations.
 The ``service`` parameter specifies a specific set of locations in a deployment, and its precise meaning differs for each deployment type (see :ref:`here <Binding steps and deployments>`).
-The ``storage`` parameter allows the ``Connector`` to return correct disk usage values for each of the folders in the list in case of remote instances with multiple volumes attached.
+The ``directories`` parameter allows the ``Connector`` to return correct disk usage values for each of the folders in the list in case of remote instances with multiple volumes attached.

 The ``get_stream_reader`` method returns a ``StreamWrapperContextManager`` instance, which allows the ``src`` data on the ``location`` to be read using a stream (see :ref:`here <Streaming>`).
 The stream must be read respecting the size of the available buffer, which is defined by the ``transferBufferSize`` attribute of the ``Connector`` instance.
 This method improve performance of data copies between pairs of remote locations.